 Option 2: Freebies

 The first thing that you may say out loud (it’s okay to talk to yourself), “If I give away a free product, I can’t ensure they leave a review.
 Accountability!”
 You’re right, you can’t.
 But percentages and ratio’s are your friend.
-You should know about how many products you can give away that fit within the marketing budget of that given item.
+You should know how many products you can give away that fit within the marketing budget of that given item.

 You can increase the chances of someone actually leaving a review by hand picking your reviewers.